 Adobe Spark allows you to record your own audio and create slides with both words and pictures.
-Its easy to use and free.
-Some great examples of Adobe Spark in action are at: https://spark.adobe.com/gallery/
+It’s easy to use and free.
+Some great examples of Adobe Spark in action are at: https://www.adobe.com/express/create

 Overall, remember these tips as you move to more video:

-- Video should fit in with your overall social media plan.
+- The video should fit in with your overall social media plan.

-- Message should be clear: without sound and If I only watch part
+- The message should be clear: without sound and If I only watch part

 - Keep it short